-The Company recorded stock-based compensation expense for market-based equity awards such as stock options on an accelerated attribution method over the requisite service period, and only if performance-based conditions are considered probable to be satisfied.
+The Company records stock-based compensation expense for market-based equity awards such as stock options on an accelerated attribution method over the requisite service period.
 We determine the requisite service period by comparing the derived service period to achieve the market-based condition and the explicit service-based period, using the longer of the two service periods as the requisite service period.